hacss/hacss.github.io/src/faq.md

 the styles you have written throughout your code and generating a style sheet to match.

-## How is this different from inline styles?
+## How is it different from inline styles?
 This is the same, in essence, as inline styles.
 The goal here is to make inline styles more powerful.